Smoking Prevention to Heal Your Body

 What Can You Do?

-Having the desire to stop is the first step to living a smoke free life.
+Having the desire to stop is the first step to living a smoke-free life.
 The next step is action and one of the best resources we have found is on Web MD, which offers 14 suggestions on getting through the first days of withdrawal and behavior modification.
-WEB MD: How to Quit Smoking

 New Phone Apps to Help

-We just discovered a free iPhone app called Quit it Lite, and Quit Now is on the Droid market.
+We just discovered a free iPhone app called Quit it Lite, and Quit Now is on the Google Play Store.

 Both reveal personalized facts: